anumshk27/TPLMaps/README.md

 end
 ```

-4. Save the >Podfile
+4. Save the `Podfile`

-5. Open a terminal and go to the directory containing the >Podfile:
+5. Open a terminal and go to the directory containing the `Podfile`:
 ```ruby
 cd <path-to-project>
 ```